 - choose a venue that is appropriate for planned activities

-- ensure managers and senior staff members set a good example
+- ensure managers and senior staff members set a good example and model appropriate behaviours

 - provide food and non-alcoholic drinks

-- set function start and finish times
+- set appropriate start and finish times for the function